lzap/provisioning-compose/README.md

  ### Notifications local setup
  See notifications [section](/notifications_seed/README.md)

+### Image builder
+[Image builder](https://github.com/RedHatInsights/image-builder-frontend) consumes provisioning application as a federated module, for adding the launch wizard component.
+Following this dependency, a local dev environment containing both apps is required.
+The profile `image-builder-frontend` runs provisioning in a static federated mode, and image-builder-frontend in beta-stage, both with live-reload capabilities.

 ### Connecting to Kafka

 Kafka advertises the connection (hostname and port) during session negotiation, therefore, it is necessary to change host resolution configuration in a way that "kafka" hostname resolves to the host that is hosting kafka containers.
 Typically: